zoedumas1/kwk-l1-recipe-hash-teachers-l1/README.md

 More information about hashes can be found in the [docs](http://www.ruby-doc.org/core-2.1.1/Hash.html).

 We're going to build a hash that stores the recipe of homemade mac and cheese.
+You're going to write your code in `recipe_hash.rb`.
 1. Create an empty hash called `mac_and_cheese_recipe`.
+An empty hash is a hash with nothing in it.
+It's literally empty.

-2. Add ingredients and amounts to the hash:
+2. Add ingredients and amounts to the hash.
+All of the amounts should be strings.
+For the ingredients, you'll want to be sure to sub underscores for spaces and add a semi-colon to the beginning.
   - elbow pasta - 2 cups
   - butter - 1/2 stick
   - whole milk - 1 cup